demogitjava/demo_websitebuilder/README.md

 for config on an docker image make a backup with

-docker save -o jgsoftwares.tar jgsoftwares/jgsoftwares
+docker save -o demowebsitebuilder.tar jgsoftwares/jgsoftwares

-to load your image to docker desktop type: docker load --input jgsoftwares.tar
+to load your image to docker desktop type: docker load --input demowebsitebuilder.tar

 <br/>